 So what’s the style like?

 I always think this is tricky.
 What’s fashionable today, is a laughing stock tomorrow.
-The H500P design is already two years old, and I do feel that some elements look a tad bit dated.
-That being said, there are aspects of this design that I do like as well.
+The H500P ARGB Mesh design is the latest one from Cooler Master.
+There are aspects of this design that I do like as well.
 From the side view, I think it’s an absolute stunner and after seeing some pictures of a proper setup, I can’t wait to achieve that look myself.